-- 1 allow.

-- 0 deny (default value).
+- 1 allow. - 0 deny (default value).

-- Disabling the check for incompatible software.
+• Disabling the check for incompatible software.
 Use this setting to enable or disable the check for incompatible software during background installation of the application on the protected device.
-Regardless of the value of this setting, during installation of Kaspersky Embedded Systems Security, the application always warns about other versions of the application installed on the protected device.
+Regardless of the value of this setting, during installation of Kaspersky Security for Windows Server, the application always warns about other versions of the application installed on the protected device.